Soumya murder case: Incident

-Ernakulam - Shornur passenger train, which leaves Ernakulam in the evening.
-During the course of her employment, she got acquainted with a young man employed at Ernakulam, who is the friend of some of her co-workers.
-They liked each other and he proposed her.
-Both the families also concurred to have such an alliance and thereby they decided to conduct a ceremony for fixing their betrothal at the house of the deceased on 1 February 2011.
-She boarded the ladies division in the last compartment of the Ernakulam-Shornur Passenger Train, which started at 5.30 p.m. on 1 February 2011, to Shornur, from the Ernakulam Town North Railway Station.
+The incident happened on train number 56608, Ernakulam Junction-shoranur Junction passenger train immediately after it left the Vallathol Nagar railway station.
+According to the prosecution, Soumya boarded the ladies division in the last compartment of the Ernakulam-Shornur Passenger Train, which left at 5.30 p.m., on 1 February 2011, to Shornur, from the Ernakulam Town North Railway Station.
 When the train reached Thrissur, most of the passengers in that ladies division got down.
 Another lady also who was present in that ladies division got down when the train reached Wadakkanchery.
 There, she got down at the platform, and got back to the compartment.
-At that time, she could notice the hungry look stared at her by the accused, who was standing outside the compartment and by peeping through the window.
+At that time, she could notice the ogling by the accused, who was standing outside the compartment and by peeping through the window.
 When the train reached Mulloorkara, remaining passengers also got down there.
-As there was nobody else in the ladies division of that compartment, the deceased also got down along with them and hurriedly made an entry into the ladies coach attached just in front of that last compartment.
+As there was nobody else in the ladies division of that compartment, Soumya also got down along with them and hurriedly made an entry into the ladies coach attached just in front of that last compartment.
 The train reached Vallathol Nagar Railway Station, where it lay idle for some time.

-The prosecution case is that the accused, Govindaswamy, who is a habitual offender, could notice that the deceased was left alone in the compartment.
-When the train left Vallathol Nagar Railway Station, and moved towards Shornur, the accused swiftly hoisted into that ladies compartment, and rushed to the victim.
-The screaming victim frantically ran here and there in a fury in the limited space available in the compartment, in order to escape from the clutches of the accused.
-She resisted and resisted hard.
-She was caught and her head was forcibly hit repeatedly on the walls of the compartment.
-On sustaining fatal injuries, she became dazed and practically immobilized.
-Her loud cries and screams died down in the compartment as wild cries.
+The prosecution case is that the accused, Govindaswamy, who is a habitual offender, noticed that Soumya was alone in the compartment.
+When the train left Vallathol Nagar Railway Station and moved towards Shornur, the accused went into that ladies compartment, and rushed Soumya.
+The screaming Soumya frantically ran around in a panic, but due to the limited space available in the compartment, she could not escape.
+She resisted Govindaswamy's advances, but was caught and her head was forcibly hit repeatedly on the walls of the compartment.
+On sustaining fatal injuries, she became dazed and immobilized.
+Her loud cries and screams died down in the compartment.
 She was dropped from the running train down to the track.
-The side of her face forcibly hit on the crossover of the railway line.
+The side of her face forcibly hit the crossover of the railway line.